Use Power BI and serverless Synapse SQL pool to analyze Azure Cosmos DB data with Synapse Link

 From the Synapse workspace go the Develop tab, select the + icon, and select SQL Script.

 Every workspace comes with a serverless SQL endpoint.
-After creating a SQL script, from the tool bar on the top connect to SQL on-demand.
+After creating a SQL script, from the tool bar on the top connect to Built-in.

 -- Create database Create database RetailCosmosDB